IMRCLab/crazyswarm2-tools/ReadMe.md

 > Note: The logs and reports up until number 145 were done with the upgraded CF motors (2) and QProp propellers (2).
 The logs and reports from number 146 onwards were done with the standard motors (1) and propellers (1).

-2. Check that the sd card includes this config file which is specific to the plotting script later on: ```_experiments/config.txt```
+2. Check that the sd card includes this config file which is specific to the plotting script later on: ```config.txt```.
+You may have to adjust the file depending on your needs.

-3. Save your tuning parameters and experiment information in the folder ```_experiments/info``` by executing the following command in the terminal
+3. Save your tuning parameters and experiment information in the folder ```/info``` by executing the following command in the terminal

 ```bash
 cd _experiments